Belmont, Lancashire

-Belmont is a village in Lancashire, England.
-It is close to Darwen.
-It has around 500 inhabitants and lies within the civil parish of North Turton in the unitary authority area of Blackburn with Darwen.
+Belmont is a village and former civil parish, now in the parish of North Turton, in the unitary authority area of Blackburn with Darwen, in the ceremonial county of Lancashire, England.
+It is close to Darwen and has around 500 inhabitants.

 History

 Archaeological finds at or near Belmont have been Mesolithic material and a flint blade, Flint Microlith Core and Flint Scraper.
 Finds have included Neolithic Barbed and tanged arrowheads.
 Items found from the Bronze Age include a spearhead with Bronze Age Round cairns on Noon Hill and Winter Hill.